scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 One complication is that the local AS of the sender may be split into different subnets and that border routers are not all in the same subnet.
-Another complication is that some NATs may change their external port if a client endhosts connects to a new remote IP or port or uses a different local port.
+Another complication is that some NATs may change their port mapping port if a client endhosts connects to a new remote IP or port or uses a different local port.

 Therefore, it is desirable for the detector not only be in the same AS and same subnet as the BR, but ideally on the same server, listening on the same port.
-Similarly, it is desirable for the client to use the same local port for connection to the detector and for the actual data connection to the border router.
+Similarly, it is desirable for the client to use the same local port when connecting to the detector and for actual data packets to the border router.

-Separately, we need specify a way how the client endhost can discover the "detector", i.e. its IP address and port.
+Separately, we need to specify a way how the client endhost can discover the "detector", i.e. its IP address and port.
-In case the detector shares and IP and possibly even port (or uses a fixed port) then this discovery is straight forward.
+In case the detector shares and IP and possibly even port (or uses a fixed port) with the border router, this discovery is straight forward.
 If the port is flexible or the detector runs on a different IP then we need to find a different solution, probably as an extension to the discover/bootstrapping service.